Nowshin1077/Women_in_Data_Datathon_Project_2026/README.md

 # Plateful_of_Data_Datathon26
+Team Name: Plateful of Data

-Women in Data Datathon 2026.
+Women in Data Datathon 2026 Project Repo.